‘Growing Seed Savers’ have been raising awareness about how seed policy may help or hinder the protection of heritage crops

 This brochure is intended to serve as a simplified guide for seed savers in their respective countries to understand their rights, responsibilities, and restrictions, and as a tool to begin discussions with lawmakers about more diversity friendly legislation.
 It is not intended as a comprehensive overview of EU seed legislation and its implementation.

-Morover 4 legislative fact sheets have been prepared to briefly outline national situations regarding seed exchange and seed trade.
+Moreover 4 legislative fact sheets have been prepared to briefly outline national situations regarding seed exchange and seed trade.
 In order to better systematise this information decision-support trees made during project implementation have been included.

 Legislative fact sheets: DK, EE, LV, LT.